ningxxu/ningxxu.github.io/content/_index.md

 🖌 I document tiny moments >> [Blog][blog-url]

-⌨️ And I take freelance product management work >> [Linkedin][linkedin-url]

 &nbsp;

+⌨️ I also do freelance product management work >> [Linkedin][linkedin-url]

-🐦 If you'd like to build things together, or just to say hi, best is to [tweet/DM me](https://twitter.com/ningxxu).
+🐦 If you'd like to build things together, or just to say hi, best is to [tweet/DM me](https://twitter.com/ningxxu)

 ---